jakobgt/cay/testrun.md

 # Observation log

-As this is my first foray into optimizing memory accessed and what not in Go, I try to document my findings here (also to flush my mental cach).
+As this is my first foray into optimizing memory accessed and what not in Go, I try to document my findings here (also to flush my mental cache).

+## 2022-08-12: Investigating TLB-misses due to function calls

+The `__CompareNMask` function call is using the old stack-based convention, where arguments are pushed and pulled from the stack.
+Given these memory stores and loads, we might hit the TLB, so I want to compare the TLB-miss rate due to :

+- Stack-based function calls
+- Register-based function calls
+- No function call.

 ## 2022-08-03: More deep-diving on the TLB effect of the __CompareNMask function call